 Spot influencers among your audience:

-Analyze the data of your audience and find out if their are any followers who enjoy an influencer position in the industry.
+Analyze the data of your audience and find out if there are any followers who enjoy an influencer position in the industry.
 Look at their audiences: How big and engaged are they?
 If there happen to be influencers among your followers, seize the chance and get in touch with them.

 Influencer marketing is one of the most effective techniques.
 Think about it that way: Having an influencer promote your event is like having Beyonce singing a duet with you for your first album or Emma Watson acting in your indie movie about feminism.
 Your audience is going to explode.